Magic Letters Name Game

 I grabbed a white crayon and wrote the missing letters on the blank lines.
 If you look very closely, you can actually see them in the photo above.

-To help my three year old remember how to spell his name, we practiced the silly song I made up for him several times.
+To help my three year-old remember how to spell his name, we practiced the silly song several times that I made up for him.

 As we sang, I pointed to the letters written at the top of the sheet – moving my finger each time we said a new one.